 About Hull City Hall

-Hull City Hall is one of Hull’s premium entertainment venues hosting many high-profile comedy and music events.
-With a maximum capacity of around 1,500, it stands as one of the largest capacity venues in the city and annually hosts the University of Hull Graduation Ceremonies.
+Hull City Hall is one of Hull’s premium live concert and entertainment venues hosting many high-profile comedy and music events.
+Hull City Hall has a capacity of around 1,500, it stands as one of the largest venues in Hull and East Yorkshire.
+See what’s on at Hull City Hall below.

-Records suggest that Hull City Hall was first in use in 1909, although it was never officially opened.
+Records indicate that Hull City Hall was first in use back in 1909, although it was never “officially” opened.
 Plans for building the Baroque Style hall began in 1900 as Hull Corporation started the “Junction Street” scheme to form a centrally located square within Hull, known as Queen Victoria Square.
 In 1903, Her Royal Highness the Princess of Wales laid the Foundation stone for a public hall with a front entrance facing the square.